gunhanb/MetaStan/cran-comments.md

 * local OS X install, R 3.6.0

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs.

-There were 1 NOTE:

-* checking for GNU extensions in Makefiles ...
-NOTE

-  GNU make is a SystemRequirements.

-GNU make is added as SystemRequirements in Description of the package

 ## This is a resubmission